 Dr. Nealy’s PhD is in chemistry education.
 She is an innovative and polished chemistry professor at Compton College.

 Dr. Arellano’s EdD is in organizational leadership.
-He is Executive Director at Tri-City Educators, in Norwalk.
+He is the Director of Training at the California Federation of Teachers.